 Value For Money

 Geeks Toy is easily the best value for money trading software available if you consider purchasing the owned license option.
 Currently the owned license costs 120 GBP per year.
 That works out at 10 GBP per month.
 Of course, you will never have to renew your subscription with this option.
 If you decide to use the software for a few years (let’s say three years).
-This brings the effective monthly price down to 3.33 GBP, which makes a daily cost of just 10p.
+This brings the effective monthly price down to 3.33 GBP.
+This makes it a daily cost of just 10p.
 I’ve been using it for nearly 8 now, bargain.

 If you compare this with Gruss Betting Assistant which costs 60 GBP annually, you would be better off using Geeks Toy if you plan to use it for two years or more.